Knowledge-Centric Metacognitive Learning

-\textbf{Proposal for activation object and interaction} Using the meta-policy, the agent's recommendation function $\Upsilon: G_K, G_I, \pi \to e_i, \lambda_p$ recommends a candidate object $e_i$ for interaction and interaction goal $\lambda_p$.
-The recommender iterates through all visible objects in the agent's instance graph $G_I$, then activates the object by adding an activation relationship between the agent and the object to the instance graph, as well as a corresponding activation relation between the agent and the object's type node in the type space graph $G_K$.
-Activated $G_K$ represents the activated candidate object and serves as the input state for meta-policy, which returns both the state value and meta-action probabilities.
-The state value represents the value of activating the respective object.
-Thus, the recommender proposes an object for interaction $e_i$ by sampling from the values of activating objects, and the proposed interaction $\lambda_p$ is sampled from the meta-action probabilities of the proposed object.
-Acting on these recommendations, the agent collects interaction experiences $G_K, \lambda$, that is, interaction trajectories $ G_K^{0} \curvearrowright G_K^{1} ... \curvearrowright G_K^{t} $, and learns meta-level policy.

-\textbf{Interactions} At each step, the agent activates the object $e_i$ for interaction $\lambda_p$, which is its interaction goal, $g^i_p = (e_i, \lambda_p)$.
-Following this interaction goal, the agent interacts with the environment.
-After each round of interaction, the status of the interaction is passed to the meta level.
-Using the meta-policy, the meta-level recommender suggests next target object and interaction.
-The process continues until the task is completed or the environment is terminated.
-Throughout the process, the agent collects experience trajectories at both the interaction and meta levels.
-The policies are then updated based on the collected experiences.
+After the agent constructs the type and instance graphs, the meta-level recommender $\Upsilon$ recommends a candidate object $e_i$ and interaction type $\lambda_p$ for an interaction based on the agent's type and instance graphs and meta-level policy $\pi$.
+The recommender iterates through all visible objects in the agent's instance graph $G_I$.
+For each object, it adds an activation relation between the agent and the object in both the instance graph $G_I$ and the type graph $G_K$, where `activating' refers to observing or focusing on an object for potential interaction.
+For $G_K$, the agent's meta-policy returns the state value and the interaction probability.
+The state value represents the value of activating that specific object.
+Then, an object $e_i$ for interaction is proposed by sampling based on the values of activation of the visible objects, and interaction $\lambda_p$ is sampled from the interaction probability of the proposed object.
+Therefore, at each step, the meta-level of the agent activates a candidate object $e_i$ for interaction $\lambda_p$, setting the agent's interaction goal $g^i_p = (e_i, \lambda_p)$.
+Acting on the recommended interaction goal, the agent begins interacting with the environment.
+After each round of interaction, the interaction status is passed to the meta-level, which then proposes the next candidate object and interaction.
+This process continues until the task is completed or the environment is terminated.